MISP/misp-training/README.md

 - Building information sharing communities workshop

 All the materials are available with the complete LaTeX source code meant to assist in contributing or extending the training materials.
 A special attention is given to the open source licensing given to the materials.
-We welcome contributions in order to improve the training set for threat intelligence, intelligence gathering and analysis along with specific aspect of information sharing/exchange in information and national security.
+We welcome contributions in order to improve the training set for threat intelligence, intelligence gathering and analysis along with specific aspects of information sharing/exchange in information and national security.

 ## Materials